keeganwhite/docker-raspi-server/README.md

 - sudo systemctl enable --now docker

 Docker network:
-- The current build_all.sh script is designed for use with https://github.com/iNethi/docker-master but can easily be altered
+- The current build_all.sh script is designed for use with within a locla network but can easily be secured with Let's Encrypt (https://letsencrypt.org)and be made accessible to people outside of your network if you have a domain name.
+The goal is to incorporate iNethi's containers into the network which can be foudn at ://github.com/iNethi/docker-master
-- The use of this network and custom IPV4 addresses makes it easier to route traffic from a locally connected device to containers hosting webpages or containers with a UI
+- The use of this network and custom IPV4 addresses makes it easier to route traffic from a locally connected device to containers hosting webpages or containers with a UI.
+This in combination with a macvlan makes it easy to connect to containers as if they are thier own stand alone physical machines.

 Installation:
 1. Edit the enviroment variables in the folders as you need